JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 Building a target requires compiling Kotlin once or multiple times.
 Each Kotlin compilation of a target may serve a different purpose (e.g. production code, tests) and incorporate different [source sets](#configuring-source-sets).
-The compilations of a target may be acccessed in the DSL, for example, to get the task names, dependency files and compilation outputs:
+The compilations of a target may be accessed in the DSL, for example, to get the task names, dependency files and compilation outputs:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>